BPruthi/Social-Equality-Funds-App/Readme.md

 # License

-This is a proprietary licensed application developed for Whistle Stop Capital.
+This is a proprietary licensed application developed for Whistle Stop Capital/As you Sow.